ethz-gtc/npc-engine/README.md

 ## Documentation

-The NPC engine is composed of two packages: `npc-engine-common` and `npc-engine-utils`.
+The NPC engine is composed of two packages: `npc-engine-core` and `npc-engine-utils`.
 The documentation can be generated and browsed interactively with the following command:

 ```
-cargo doc --open -p npc-engine-common -p npc-engine-utils
+cargo doc --open -p npc-engine-core -p npc-engine-utils
 ```

 ### A note on performance